tjworks/tapdata-docs-en/docs/quick-start/install/install-tapdata-enterprise/install-tapdata-stand-alone.md

-# Stand-alone Deployment (Linux Platform)
+# Stand-alone Deployment (Linux)

-This document explains how to quickly deploy Tapdata service on a local Linux platform.
+This document explains how to quickly deploy Tapdata service on a Linux platform.

 :::tip